-Commissioner Ed Cebron has served a total of roughly 16 years as a Commissioner.
+Commissioner Ed Cebron has served a total of 17 years as a Commissioner.
 He has led and participated in several major regional utility formations.
 He has a master’s degree in Infrastructure Planning and Management from Stanford, and a B.S. in Engineering Science from Harvard.

-Commissioner Cebron serves as Economist for Cascade Water Alliance, responsible for economic and financial planning including rates, demand forecasting and strategic planning.
+Commissioner Cebron serves as Economist/Treasurer for Cascade Water Alliance, responsible for economic and financial planning including rates, demand forecasting and strategic planning.
 Previously, he was a Principal and Vice President with FCS Group, a Redmond-based consulting firm that he co-founded in 1988.
 He specializes in utility rates and finance, and is a recognized expert in this field and consults all over the country.
-Ed represents the District in his role on the Executive Committee of the Water Sewer Risk Management Pool, and recently completed his term as the chair of the Metropolitan Water Pollution Abatement Advisory Committee Rate and
+Ed represents the District in his role on the Executive Committee of the Water Sewer Risk Management Pool and continues to participate in other regional forums.

 Commissioner Dale Knapinski was elected in November, 2013 and took the oath of office on December 3, 2013 to begin his term.
 He has been a Woodinville area resi-dent for 33 years, is married with two children and three grandchildren.
 He has been a General Construction Contractor since 1981, and has supervised and managed many projects during his career, including commercial and residential building remodels and side sewer and residential water service installations.
 In addition to his construction work, he was a licensed Realtor with MacPherson’s Realty in Woodinville for a number of years.